michals96/camunda-on-azure/README.md

 ---
 author: Michal Stefaniuk, Software Engineer at Devapo (www.devapo.io)

-# An Azure platform for quick Camunda enablement
+# Simple business case of an Azure platform for quick Camunda enablement
 Nowadays many companies from banking sector are moving towards business process automation.
 Where there is a process, a tool like Camunda could be introduced.
 Another approach which seems to be very trendy these days would be migrating to cloud.
 These two solutions combined